 Yes.
-Toronto Hydro had additional field and operations resources on shift at the predicted time of the event and requested and requested an extension of shifts as deemed necessary.
+Toronto Hydro had additional field and operations resources on duty at the predicted time of the event and requested shift extensions as necessary.

 Toronto Hydro has a standby schedule requiring senior management, supervisory and operational staff to be available on a 24/7 basis to support with event restorations.
-Due to the expected potential severity of the event, Toronto Hydro also engaged additional crews and contractors to be available on standby.
+Due to the expected severity of the event, Toronto Hydro also engaged additional crews and contractors to be available, if required.